pyOpenSci/lessons/clean-modular-code/checks-conditionals/python-function-checks.md

             data = file.read()
         return data
     except FileNotFoundError:
         raise FileNotFoundError(f"Oops!
-I couldn't find the file located at: " f"{file_path}.
-Please check to see if it exists")
+I couldn't find the file located at: {file_path}.
+Please check to see if it exists.")

 # Raises an error immediately if the file doesn't exist
 file_data = read_file("nonexistent_file.txt")